Choosing the Perfect Palette for Your Brand and Website: 7 Key Considerations

 In this article, we’re going to explore how to know which colors are right for your business.
 If instead you’re already ready to pick the exact Pantone or Hex colors of those hues and want to know what tools you can use to easily do that, check out our guide on how to use Canva and Photoshop to pull color palettes

-First, let’s spill our brand color formula before we dig into each aspect of the color equation!
+First, let’s spill our color formula before we provide brand color selection tips related to each aspect of the equation!

 Your Brand Color Palette =